-Editor’s Note: How does 5GC/SMF identify PINE is FFS.

 5. The SMF updates the PCF with the PINE information in SM Policy Association Modification if PINE is authorized.

 6. The QoS flow for the PINE communication with 5GS is established via PDU session modification procedure.

 7. The PEGC sends a response to the PINE.